dmachard/kodi-remotecontrol/README.md

 | PyPI |  https://pypi.org/project/kodi-remotecontrol/ |
 | | |

 This is a Python remote control for Kodi with minimal but sufficient basic controls.
 This remote control acts as a **WebSocket Gateway** of the UDP **Event Server** API for more reactivity.
-A [frontend](vuejs-client/README.md) for this project is also available.

 ## Table of contents
 * [Installation](#installation)